Antonio Percassi

 Antonio Percassi (born 9 June 1953) is an Italian former footballer and entrepreneur.

 He is president of the holding company Odissea Srl which includes the cosmetics brands KIKO Milano, Madina and Womo, formerly the Orio Center shopping center, and Italian football club Atalanta.

 Football career

 Atalanta player

-Percassi made his debut as a footballer for the Atalanta, when he was seventeen.
+Percassi made his debut as a footballer for Atalanta, when he was seventeen.
 His sports career ended at 23, when he left to pursue his career as an entrepreneur.

 Atalanta owner

 In June 2010, Antonio Percassi returned as president (chairman) of Atalanta, a position he held from 1990 to 1994.